9-year-old shot during ATM robbery, man arrested - NewsBreak

 According to Houston police, as of Tuesday morning, they don’t know if the robbery suspect returned fire, but they did say the robbery suspect did run from the scene.
 The robbery victim called 911 to report the robbery, unaware that one of his bullets struck the child.

-“It just goes to show, anytime there is guns involved, the danger to innocent bystanders is extremely high and everyone please lift up your voices and pray for this innocent child,” HPD Executive Chief Matt Slinkard said.Police: Teacher arrested after camera found in bathroom
+“It just goes to show, anytime there is guns involved, the danger to innocent bystanders is extremely high and everyone please lift up your voices and pray for this innocent child,” HPD Executive Chief Matt Slinkard said.New York girl missing since 2019 found under stairs

 The rest of the young girl’s family is currently by her side praying and hoping for her recovery.